DarionBlake/holbertonschool-simple_shell-1/README.md

 </p>

 <p align="center">
-This project is an implementation of a simple shell that ALX Africa Software Engineering developed as a Peer Programming project for the C code. </br>
+This project is an implementation of a simple shell that was developed as a Peer Programming project for C programming language. </br>
 This first trimester project teaches students the more complex ideas underlying the shell program, including as processes, system calls, bit manipulation, file management, and error handling. </br>

 Shell is a basic command interpreter for UNIX that mimics the features of the simple shell (sh). </br>